wesleyaldrich/Couleurs/README.md

  - To simply learn how to use **Flask** framework in building simple web applications.

 # How to use
-  Clone this repository into your device, then run the **"app.py"** file from your terminal (e.g. "python app.py" for Windows, "python3 app.py" for Ubuntu).
+  Clone this repository into your device, then run the **"app.py"** file from your terminal.
   If any error pops up, it might be because some required libraries are not in your device.
   Install all the dependencies that are "_unrecognized_".

 ## Cloning this repository
 ``` bash